tdube2014/Flow-Image-SOPs/Readme.md

   - Many different types.
   - Hold position well.
   - Camera harder to notice when strapped to tree.
-  - Some versions allow for up and down angle and left to right adjusrment.
+  - Some versions allow for up and down angle and left to right adjustment.
   - **CON**
   - If the version is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
-  -

-+ Fence T post
+#### Fence T post
 <p align="left">
   <img src="Equipment Info/Flow Cam/Images/T post bracket.jpg" width="150" height="150" />
 </p>

++ Fence T post is and camera mount for T post are additional items that need to be purchased well.
   - **PRO**
+  - Alows for camera to be placed where there are no trees.
+  - Post can be placed exactly where you want it.
-  - Cheap they come with camera generaly very stable.
+  - Very stable.
-  - Hold position well.
+  - Holds position well.
-  - Not as visable as other methods.

   - **CON**
-  - Cheap They come with Camera Generaly very stable
-  - Hold position well
+  - Need to purchase a metal fence T post
+  - Easily noticed, stands out.
+  - Hard to install T post in some very rocky river banks.
+  - If the mount is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.

-+ Ground Mount
+  #### Ground Mount
 <p align="left">
   <img src="Equipment Info/Flow Cam/Images/Ground Mount.jpg" width="150" height="150" />
 </p>

++ Ground Mount an additional item that needs to be purchased.
+Some come with the Camera mount included.
  - **PRO**
-  - Cheap they come with camera generaly very stable.
+ - Alows for camera to be placed where there are no trees.
+ - Easy to install.
  - Hold position well.
-  - Not as visable as other methods.
+ - Very adjustable.

   - **CON**
-  - Cheap They come with Camera Generaly very stable
+  - Easily noticed, stands out.
+  - Hard to install in some very rocky river banks.
-  - Hold position well
+  - Hold position well.
+  - Not as stable as a T post setup.
+  - If the mount is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.

-## **Flow Cam Discharge Data collection** <a name="paragraph2"></a>
+## **Flow Cam Data collection** <a name="paragraph2"></a>